 Saying there is not enough time to go on waging a court battle over adding a question about citizenship to the 2020 census, the Trump Administration decided on Thursday to turn to already existing government records to get the data, insisting that would give an even more accurate count.

 With government lawyers under pressure from President Trump looking for a new way to justify asking everyone in America about their citizenship next year, federal judges in two cities moved rapidly on Friday to consider issuing new orders to stop that addition to 2020 census forms.

 On July 6, 1854, disgruntled voters in a new political party named its first candidates to contest the Democrats over the issue of slavery.
-Within six years, the newly christened Republican Party would control the White House and Congress as the Civil War began.
+Within six and one-half years, the newly christened Republican Party would control the White House and Congress as the Civil War began.